trimstray/nginx-admins-handbook/README.md

 I did my best to make this handbook a single and consistent.
 Is organized in an order that makes logical sense to me.
 Of course, I still have a lot [to improve and to do](#todo-list).
 I hope you enjoy it, and fun with it.

-Before you start, remember about the two most important things:
+Before you start, remember about the following most important things:

   > **`Do not follow guides just to get 100% of something.
 Think about what you actually do at your server!`**

+  > **`There are no settings that are perfect for everyone.
+The only correct approach is to understand your exposure, measure and tune.`**

   > **`These guidelines provides (in some places) recommendations for very restrictive setup.`**